elotroalex/s23-intro-dh/schedule.md

 **watch**
 - [WordSeer Features](https://www.youtube.com/watch?v=fMyTkCsZcLU)
-- de Sá Pereira, Moacir P. "[Mapping Fabula and Sjužet in 'Wandering Rocks'](https://muziejus.github.io/wandering-rocks/)."
+- Sá Pereira, Moacir P. de. "[Mapping Fabula and Sjužet in 'Wandering Rocks'](https://muziejus.github.io/wandering-rocks/)."

 **task**
 - Working in pairs, pick a contemporary article of thematic interest to both of you engaging with text or corpus analysis from [*Digital Humanities Quarterly*](http://www.digitalhumanities.org/dhq/) or the "[*Journal of Cultural Analytics*](https://culturalanalytics.org/)".
 Read it online.
 As you read it, highlight the concepts you don't understand in the article using [hypothes.is](https://via.hypothes.is/).
 If you see a concept that you think you can explain to your partner, write a comment, start a dialogue.